szsctt/intvi_other-tools/README.md

 ## Test data

 The test data is in `data`.
+NOT CURRENTLY THERE - it's stored on /scratch1, which is currently having issues (as of 30/10/2020) - this will be added ASAP

 ### Reads
 The folder `data/reads` contains reads in fastq format.
 These are from simulated integrations of the host into the virus.